How to Find the Best Protein Powder for Kidney Disease

 Collagen vs egg white vs almond protein powder?

 We make three types of minimally-processed Protein Powder for sensitive stomachs: Collagen Protein Powder, Egg White Protein Powder, and Vegan Almond Protein Powder.
-As long as you eat a balanced diet (get protein from a variety of sources), any type of protein powder can help you meet your protein needs.
+As long as you eat a balanced diet, any type of protein powder can help you meet your protein needs.
 So just pick the type that best suits your personal preferences.

 Ask our dietitian.

 If you’re wondering which of our products is best for you, ask our Registered Dietitian.
-She’ll reply via email within 24 hours.
+They’ll reply via email within 24 hours.

 High Protein Blueberry Pancakes